Beyond These Walls

 How it works

 Now that our debt is retired, the annual budget reserves 15% of our general fund to go “beyond these walls.”
 Chapel Hill has established a process to evaluate BTW investment proposals and to assess those approved.
-The Session (the body of elected, governing Elders) of Chapel Hill has appointed an Advisory Committee to screen opportunities, review existing projects, and cultivate future opportunities.
-The committee reports directly to the Executive Council of the Session.
+The Session (the body of elected, governing Elders) of Chapel Hill has appointed an Advisory Committee to screen opportunities, review existing projects, and cultivate future opportunities according to BTW Policy.
+The Senior Pastor is responsible for staff administration of the Policy, and the committee reports directly to the Session.

 There are three criteria for how Chapel Hill wants the Beyond These Walls funds to be distributed.
 We want to fund projects that will:

-This is a major part of our church’s mission, from empowering and equipping LifeGroups, focusing on evangelism in our weekend worship services, hosting Alpha courses, and perhaps most significantly, planting a new worshipping community to serve the needs of Port Orchard and Kitsap County.
+This is a major part of our church’s mission, from empowering and equipping LifeGroups, focusing on evangelism in our weekend worship services, hosting Alpha courses, and perhaps most significantly, planting strategic new worshipping communities.

 Chapel Hill has always been committed to leadership development, and now we want to do more by raising up church-planting interns for multiplying churches, helping more who feel called to ordained pastoral ministry recognize their call and respond to it, and working to develop new approaches to pastoral training.